OpenGammaProject/Open-Gamma-Detector/README.md

 # Open Gamma Detector

-Open hardware for a simple, yet powerful multichannel analyzer using a popular NaI(Tl) scintillation crystal.
-Can be used for gamma spectroscopy while being significantly cheaper than any off-the-shelf platform.
+Open hardware for a simple, yet powerful scintillation counter and multichannel analyzer (MCA) all-in-one device using a popular NaI(Tl) scintillation crystal.
+Suitable for (DIY) gamma spectroscopy while being significantly cheaper than any off-the-shelf platform.

 Hardware design has been done with [EasyEDA](https://easyeda.com/) and all the needed files for you to import the project as well as the schematics can be found in the `electronics` folder.
 There are also Gerber files available for you to go directly to the PCB manufacturing step.